-The Public Safety Office is located inside the Cromer Center in the area by the front door called the Welcome Center.
-Public Safety regularly employs approximately ten Security Officers, including the Director and Assistant Director.
-Some of the Security Officers are former police officers and all of them have received extensive training on all types of security protocols, responses, and emergency management and preparedness.
+The Public Safety Office is located inside the Cromer Center in the area by the front door called the Welcome Center, (later in the year moved to the Public Safety house that formerly housed the Information Technologies department.).
+Public Safety regularly employs approximately ten Public Safety/Security Officers, including the Director and Assistant Director.
+Some of the Public Safety Officers are former police officers and all of them have received extensive training on all types of security protocols, responses, and emergency management and preparedness.

-Security Officers conduct foot, vehicular, and bicycle patrols of the campus community 24 hours per day, 7 days per week.
+Public Safety/Security Officers conduct foot, vehicular, and bicycle patrols of the campus community 24 hours per day, 7 days per week.
 In addition to patrolling the campus, Public Safety monitors video surveillance of campus, develops and implements emergency preparedness plans, responds to specific incidents, and prepares reports.
 Public Safety provides a 24-hour escort service upon request on-campus and to local medical facilities and pharmacies.
 Public Safety provides motor vehicle assistance, a lost and found service, sponsors crime prevention programs, and facilitates emergency drills and other emergency preparedness exercises.
 Public Safety can also issue No Contact and No Trespassing orders that will be enforced on LRU property and can also enforce similar orders issued by a court, such as Domestic Violence Protective Orders and Civil No Contact Orders on LRU property.
-LRU Security Officers are prepared and trained but they are not armed and have no powers of arrest.
-Public Safety works closely with all law enforcement agencies, including the four Hickory Police Department Officers.
+LRU Public Safety are prepared and trained but they are not armed and have no powers of arrest.
+Public Safety works closely with all law enforcement agencies, including the four HPD Officers.